acomarcho/acomarcho/README.md

 <a href="https://github.com/acomarcho/dailies">dailies</a>: A minimalist and simple web-based daily to-do list manager.

 <a href="https://github.com/acomarcho/init-paginator">init-paginator</a>: A paginator for to see the profile of HMIF 20.
 Made with React.

+<a href="https://github.com/acomarcho/edunex-extension">edunex-extension</a>: A Chrome extension that allows you to interact with course contents easily.